slavapestov/swift-evolution/proposals/9999-self-formal-type-in-class.md

 ## Introduction

-This proposal makes the 'self' value behave consistently whether or not it is used from a method with a 'Self' return type.
+This proposal makes the `self` value behave consistently whether or not it is used from a method with a `Self` return type.

 Swift-evolution thread: [Discussion thread topic for that proposal](http://news.gmane.org/gmane.comp.lang.swift.evolution)

 ## Motivation

-Right now, we exhibit inconsistent behavior when 'self' is used as an argument to a generic function, violating the principle of least surprise.
+Right now, we exhibit inconsistent behavior when `self` is used as an argument to a generic function, violating the principle of least surprise.